caltechlibrary/dataset/dataset-v2-next.md

 In the intervening years since starting the dataset project the NoSQL and SQL database engines have started to converge in capabilities.
-This is particularly true from the SQL engine side.
+This is particularly true on the SQL engine side.
 SQLite 3, MySQL 8, and Postgres 14 all have mature support for storing JSON objects in a column.
 This provides an opportunity for dataset itself.
-It can use those engines for storing hetrogenious collections fo JSON objects.
+It can use those engines for storing hetrogenious collections of JSON objects.
 The use case where this is particularly helpful is when running multi-user, multi-proccess support for interacting with a dataset collection.
-If dataset provides a web service the SQL engines can be used to store the objects.
-This allows for large dataset collections and well as concurrent interactions.
+If dataset provides a web service the SQL engines can be used to store the objects reliably.
+This allows for larger dataset collections as well as concurrent interactions.
 The SQL engines provide the necessary record locking to avoid curruption on concurrent writes.